Updated for 2023

 We’ve got a great recipe to share from one of LA’s favorite restaurants, the Spielberg family-owned neighborhood restaurant The Milky Way: Executive Chef Phil Kastel’s Seasonal Fruit Crisp.
+We used Apples, but you can use any seasonal fruit you like!

 The beloved Pico-Robertson neighborhood restaurant The Milky Way is a kosher dairy restaurant, once run under the grace and singular charm of Leah Spielberg Adler and still owned by the Spielberg family.

-But that hasn’t stopped them from sharing this recipe with us – and now with you, too.
+They’re sharing this recipe with us – and now with you, too.

 The Milky Way Seasonal Fruit Crisp